Skip to main content

 Quadrilateral Checker

-Given four side lengths and whether opposite sides are parallel (a Boolean), classify the shape.
+Given four side lengths and two booleans describing whether the sides are parallel and whether the angles are right angles, classify the shape.

-• Square: all sides equal, both pairs of opposite sides parallel
+• Square: all sides equal + both pairs parallel + right angles

-• Rhombus: all sides equal, both pairs parallel, but not a square
+• Rhombus: all sides equal + both pairs parallel, but not right angles

-• Trapezoid: exactly one pair of parallel sides
+• Trapezoid: at least one pair of parallel sides

 • Irregular quadrilateral: none of the above